|

 from supporters like you, to fund our groundbreaking advocacy work and to

-enable us to develop and provide cutting edge services—specifically for GLBT
+enable us to develop and provide cutting edge services—specifically for LGBT

 Nebraska AIDS Project, the only community based AIDS Service